04 18 izzo harris patient insights feb mar blogheader

 U of U Health reaches out to patients when they are coming due or are overdue for health maintenance items (i.e., vaccines, labs, tests, screenings, wellness visits, and exams. etc.).
 A lot of time and energy go into knowing which patients need outreach, and then contacting those patients.
 We set out to learn how effective this outreach is, if it is bothersome to patients, and if patients need these care reminders.
 The aim is to design a program that empowers patients to take action from the outreach they receive.

-Here's what the designers said:
+Here's what the advisors said:

 • Patients want to know what preventive maintenance items are suggested, even though they may not act on them.
 They want a central space in MyChart where they can access a list of items and see what is pending/scheduled.
 They also want the ability to pause a reminder to review later and complete a reminder—by checking a box—once they have acted on it (i.e., scheduled or decided to forgo).